 Potentially, yes.
 In order to buy a marketplace plan, you must have a qualifying immigration status, such as permanent residency (green card), certain types of visas, or refugee status.
 You can find more information about qualifying statuses here.

-If you are not a U.S. citizen, a U.S. national, or are not lawfully present status in the U.S., you are not eligible to buy a plan on the health insurance marketplace.
+If you are not lawfully present in the U.S., you are not eligible to buy a plan on the health insurance marketplace.
 However, you can shop for individual health insurance outside of the marketplace.
 To obtain coverage, contact a state-licensed health insurance company or a licensed agent or broker.
 Your state Department of Insurance can help you find one.
 (45 C.F.R. § 155.305).